The Mystical Nauthúsagil Ravine in South Iceland & its beautiful Waterfalls

 Nauthúsagil - chains help when stepping on the wet rocks

-It took me some 20 minutes to reach the waterfall with lots of photo-stops on the way.
+It took me about 20 minutes to reach the waterfall, with lots of photo stops along the way.

-It is a short hike, so if you are not taking a lot of photos I would say that it takes some 35-40 minutes to visit this ravine.
+It is a short hike, so if you are not taking many photos, it takes about 35-40 minutes to visit this ravine.

 It is amazing hiking in the ravine with the trees covering the sky above, quite magical.